Santé Solaire

 Context and challenges

-In sub-Saharan Africa, more than half of all health centres have no or only unreliable access to electricity – one of the biggest challenges for working medical care.
+In sub-Saharan Africa, more than half of all health centres have no or only unreliable access to electricity.
+This is one of the biggest hurdles to functioning medical care.

 When night falls, many of these facilities are in the dark.
-Due to a lack of alternatives, healthcare staff often use less suitable solutions such as flashlights.
+Due to the lack of alternatives, healthcare staff often resort to emergency solutions such as flashlights or expensive, environmentally harmful diesel generators.

-In Burkina Faso, Niger and Togo, the lack of light significantly impairs the quality of medical care, makes emergency treatment more difficult and endangers patients, especially women giving birth and newborn babies, with sometimes fatal consequences.
+A lack of light significantly impairs the quality of care, makes emergency treatment more difficult and endangers patients – especially women giving birth and newborn babies – with sometimes fatal consequences.

 Our approach

-The Santé Solaire programme harnesses the power of the sun to supply rural health care facilities with sustainable, uninterrupted energy.
-Within three years, 47 health centres in Burkina Faso, Niger and Togo will be equipped with high-quality solar systems.
-These enable lighting around the health centres and in the rooms, the operation of ventilators and – at selected locations – the cooling of vaccines using solar-powered refrigerators.
+The Santé Solaire programme harnesses the power of the sun to supply healthcare facilities with sustainable, uninterrupted energy.
+Within four years, 42 health centres in Burkina Faso, Niger, Senegal and Togo will be equipped with high-quality solar systems.
+They provide light indoors and outdoors, ensure the cooling of vaccines and enable the operation of ventilators and medical devices.

-The health personnel receive repeated trained in the operation, maintenance and use of the systems.
+Health staff are repeatedly trained in the operation, maintenance and use of the systems.
 Local solar companies carry out repairs when necessary.
-To ensure long-term functionality, local stakeholders are involved and the population is actively integrated into planning and construction.
-The project also promotes the exchange of knowledge between the programme countries in order to learn from each other and exploit synergies.
+To ensure that the systems function in the long term, the programme involves local actors and integrates the population in planning and implementation.
+It also promotes the exchange of knowledge between the programme countries in order to learn from each other and exploit synergies.

 Since